Arts, Festival and Cultural Management - MA

 Fundraising, Finance and Development (20 credits): This module will equip students with a critical understanding of the principles and practices of fundraising, development and financial management.
 The assessments invite students to examine financial support mechanisms (eg, completing a funding application or designing a sponsorship pack) as well as financial literacy exam.
 This module marks our course as quite unique in this regards.

-Arts Management in Practice (20 credits): This module will support students to become reflective practitioners, confident in their ability to employ and adapt theory in relation to the organisational contexts in which they may work.
-Students will attend field trips and receive experts in the field who will talk about their practical realities as cultural managers.
+Leadership and Arts Management in Practice (20 credits): This module will provide students with a critical understanding of the principles and practices of leadership and management in arts and cultural organisations and will support students to become reflective practitioners, confident in their ability to employ and adapt theory in relation to the organisational contexts in which they may work.
+Students will also attend field trips and receive experts in the field who will talk about their practical realities as cultural managers.
 This is the module that also houses the ‘industry based experience’ element

 Evaluating Cultural Projects (20 credits): This module will provide students with the knowledge and understanding to effectively design and execute the evaluation of arts and cultural projects.
 A very student-driven module, this is an optional choice instead of Arts Management in Practice and can only be taken if a real-time Cultural Project is occurring that the student can access.